JOHANNESBURG AIRPORT (JNB) INFORMATION

 Not only did O.R Tambo International Airport receive its new name in 2006, but it also became the first airport in Africa to receive the large Airbus A380.
 To accommodate these larger airplanes, the airport is equipped with two long runways, measuring 4,418 meters and 3,400 meters.
 Its runways are even longer than most other international airports due to its unique position almost 1,700 meters above mean sea level, as the low air pressure affects the performance of aircraft.
 An aircraft cannot take off from O.R Tambo Airport with a full load of fuel, passengers and cargo, and needs a longer stretch of runway to reach full take-off velocity.
-Flights to Washington D.C. therefore stop for re-fuelling in Dakar International Airport.
+Flights to Washington D.C. therefore stop for re-fueling in Dakar International Airport.
 However, the return trip back to Johannesburg from Washington is a non-stop 15-hour flight, and is one of the longest commercial non-stop flights in the world.
 O.R Tambo Airport is also one of only three airports in the world from where direct, non-stop flights are made to all six inhabited continents.

 O.R Tambo International Airport is a hub for the airline carriers of 1Time, Airlink, Interair South Africa, South African Airways, South African Express, Mango and Kulula.com.
 These airline companies fly to many regional cities, such as Cape Town, Durban, Port Elizabeth, George and East London, and to many international destinations as well, such as London-Heathrow, Mauritius, Washington-Dulles, Hong Kong, New York-JFK, Munich and Frankfurt.
 Some other destinations served by South African Airways include Harare, Luanda, Lusaka, Nairobi, Victoria Falls, Windhoek, Maputo and Dar es Salaam.
 British Airways, KLM, Air Mauritius, Lufthansa, Qatar Airways, Virgin Atlantic Airways and Air Botswana are other airline carriers in operation from O.R Tambo Airport.
 Johannesburg’s airport is also important in terms of cargo traffic, and is served by the companies of Atlas Air, Cargolux, El Al Cargo, Emirates SkyCargo, FedEx Express, KLM Cargo, Lufthansa Cargo, Safair, Saudi Arabian Airlines, Singapore Airlines Cargo and Martinair Cargo for cargo transport purposes.

 O.R Tambo International Airport was significantly upgraded and expanded in anticipation of the 2010 FIFA Soccer World Cup, for which South Africa received hosting rights.
-At a cost of R2 billion, the airport received a new Central Terminal building, designed by Osmond Lange Architects and Planners, which will now handle all check-in procedures for international and domestic flights.
+At a cost of R2 billion, the airport received a new Central Terminal building, designed by Osmond Lange Architects and Planners, which now handle all check-in procedures for international and domestic flights.
 The international terminal was expanded to include a new international pier in order to provide additional facilities to handle the new Airbus A380, and an large multi-storey parkade at a cost of R470 million was constructed opposite the Central Terminal.
 Terminal A has also been upgraded.
 O.R Tambo Airport consists of six terminal buildings, with three main areas, which include the international and domestic terminals, and the transit terminals.
 However, the transit terminal has mostly been eliminated for the construction of the new Central Terminal.

 The headquarters of South African Airways is located in Airways Park, which is another building on the airport site.
 This building was completed and in use by March 1997.
 The airport buildings are reasonably easy to access from Johannesburg’s road network.
 The airport is situated on the R24 Airport Freeway, which is connected to the N3 Eastern Bypass and the R21 highway.
 The R24 actually passes through the airport site, separating the terminals from the parking areas.

 O.R Tambo International Airport is owned and managed by the newly formed South African company of ACSA, or the Airports Company South Africa, and houses a wide variety of useful facilities, including banks, forex services, the Premier Conference Center, a medical clinic and many restaurants and shopping outlets.
 The information desk of O.R Tambo Airport can be contacted at +27 11 921 6262, or customers can email firstname.lastname@example.org.
-The Airports Company South Africa official website is found at http://www.airports.co.za.
+The Airports Company South Africa official website is found at http://www.airports.co.za/airports/or-tambo-international.